CrankBoyHQ/crankboy-app/README.md

     2. Upload the `pdx` or `zip` file.
     3. Wait for your Playdate to download and install CrankBoy.
 - **USB sideload**
-    1. Connect your Playdate to a computer and unlock it.
+    1. Connect your Playdate to a computer (or other device) by USB and unlock it.
-    2. Put the Playdate into Data Disk mode.
+    2. Put the Playdate into Data Disk mode (hold ).
     3. Copy the `pdx`to the `Games` folder.
 - **Simulator sideload**
-    1. Download the Simulator build for your OS (Linux or macOS)
+    1. Download the Simulator build for your OS (Linux or macOS -- Windows is [not yet supported](https://github.com/CrankBoyHQ/crankboy-app/issues/43).)
     2. Connect your Playdate to a computer and unlock it.
     3. Open the `pdx` in the Simulator.
     4. Press `Alt+U` on Linux or `⌘+U` on macOS.